 Pack Light: Bring Essentials Only

-Trekkers can leave behind non-essentials in Kathmandu before starting the trek.
-Since the journey begins with a scenic flight to Lukla, be considerate of weight limits for domestic flights.
-Usually, 15 kg per person is allowed.
+Trekkers can leave non-essential gear behind in Kathmandu before starting their journey.
+Since the trek begins with a scenic flight to Lukla, it’s important to adhere to the weight limits for domestic flights, typically allowing 15 kg per person.

 Prioritize Acclimatization for Altitude Adjustment

-Acclimatization is the way of adapting to the increasing elevation.
-Usually, it’s done by trekking to a higher elevation and sleeping at a lower elevation.
-For high-altitude treks like Everest Base Camp Trek, acclimatization is significant.
+Acclimatization is the process of allowing your body to adjust to increasing altitudes.
+This is typically achieved by trekking to higher elevations during the day and descending to a lower elevation to sleep.
+For high-altitude treks like the Everest Base Camp Trek, proper acclimatization is essential.

-As a result, the itinerary must be designed with proper acclimatization days at higher elevations.
-Most of the Everest Base Camp Trek’s itineraries included two days of acclimatization at Namche and Dingboche.
-Sometimes the rest days can be altered based on the trekker’s fitness level.
+To ensure safe trekking, the itinerary must include designated acclimatization days at higher elevations.
+For example, most Everest Base Camp Trek itineraries schedule two acclimatization days in places like Namche and Dingboche.
+These rest days can sometimes be adjusted based on a trekker’s fitness level.

 • Dizziness